5.88 Acre Oceanfront with Home & Guest Cottage, Desolation Sound, BC, Canada

 The main home was built in 1989 and gifts breathtaking views of Thors Cove and Lancelot Inlet.
 The property is part of an original homestead and includes hazelnut and apple orchards, shrubs, perennial flower beds, productive vegetable gardens, landscaping and a large lawn area.

-Beside the kitchen is an attached laundry room with a low energy consumption washing machine, clawed foot iron bathtub and small woodstove.
-The home comes with some furnishings, including a sofa, easy chair, large custom wood computer desk, and queen and double sized beds.
-A new cedar deck was put on the home in 2008 and a new metal roof was put on in 2007.
+Beside the kitchen is an attached laundry room, clawed foot iron bathtub and small woodstove.
+The cedar deck was put on the home in 2008 and a new metal roof was put on in 2007.
 The cedar siding on the exterior of the home along with many other building materials were milled from trees on the property.

-Beside the home there is a double bay woodshed with stacked firewood and a workshop with many tools for remote living, including a lawn mower.
-Most of these tools and other miscellaneous items may be negotiated in the sale.
+Beside the home there is a double bay woodshed with stacked firewood and a workshop.

-There is a micro hydropower system in place that supplements the solar power to both the home and the cottage.
-Solar and micro hydro powers are renewable energy sources that have a low environmental impact.
+There is an unlicensed micro hydropower system in place that powers both the home and the cottage.
+Micro hydro power is a renewable energy source that has a low environmental impact.
 Water for both the home and the cottage is supplied by Oyster Creek and there is a water licence/permit in place.

 The 3 bedroom, 850 square foot cottage was built in 1999 and craftsman finished with reclaimed fir wainscoting, exposed fir beams and fir flooring.
 A cupola in the roof lets in light to an open-plan well-equipped kitchen.
 Bedrooms are on either side of the kitchen for more privacy.
 There is a wood burning stove in the living room for those chilly spring and fall evenings.
 The cottage has a great waterfront view from the 20-foot cedar deck and from the living room.